 This is trying to solve a problem that doesn’t exist.
 The only attribution that advertisers need is to track the number of hits their server sees on the URLs in their ads.
 If they see a lot of hits, then the ad campaign is working.
 I can’t imagine any world where it would be a good idea for advertisers to get any more information than that.

 With the publication of the Privacy Browser PC Git repository, the URLs for Privacy Browser Android have been updated to reflect the difference between the two.

 The codebase for Privacy Browser PC has been posted online.
 Currently it doesn’t do much, but I would expect development to progress quickly.

 Among other things, it increases the attack surface of the browser, making bugs in other things (like Safari’s buggy IndexedDB implementation) exploitable.

 And the core reason why the browser market is ripe for disruption is because all the major browsers currently make their money by monetizing the search engine.
 Which means that they don’t make decisions in the best interests of users.

-I am the principal developer of Privacy Browser, a privacy focused browser for Android.
+I am the principal developer of Privacy Browser, a web browser that respects your privacy.

 Fosstodon is an English speaking Mastodon instance that is open to anyone who is interested in technology; particularly free & open source software.